Lynsey de Paul: Singer-songwriter: Early to mid-1970s

 Her third album, Love Bomb, was released on Jet Records in 1975.
 Whereas the title track was released as a single in most territories, in the US and Japan the track "Sugar Shuffle" was released as a single.
-Later, in 1984, Japanese singer Asami Kobayashi released a cover version of "Sugar Shuffle" on her album Cryptograph.
-The cover for the Love Bomb album was photographed by Brian Aris but she was also photographed that year by Terry O'Neill.
+Later, US soul singer Cheryl Lynn would release her version of "Love Bomb" on her 1979 album "In Love" and Japanese singer Asami Kobayashi released a cover version of "Sugar Shuffle" on her 1984 album Cryptograph.
+The cover sleeve for the Love Bomb album was photographed by Brian Aris but she was also photographed that year by Terry O'Neill.
 De Paul was voted best female singer in a poll by the readers of the weekly music newspaper Record Mirror & Disc for the third year in a row in February 1976.